 We will use everyone’s favorite search engine Google to exemplify.

 Autocomplete on search to understand contextual relevance

-These other searches give a good indication of what is perceived as contextually relevant searches related to your original search term.
+These other searches indicate what is perceived as contextually relevant searches related to your original search term.

 People Also Ask (PAA) also shows context

-And further down on that same page we find a section labelled “People also ask” commonly referred to as PAA.
+And further down on that same page, we find a section labeled “People also ask,” commonly referred to as PAA.

-Now PAA does not appear on all searches but it is quite common.
+Now PAA does not appear on all searches, but it is pretty standard.
 Here we would get further hints about related searches that are contextually bound to our original search for “growing herbs”.

 The image tells us that we find relevance in answering questions like “What is the best way to grow herbs?” and “What are the easiest herbs to grow?” to give two examples.

 I will summarize this whole article in a couple of sweeping statements.

 Make sure you stay contextually relevant and balanced to solve problems for your visitors.